ratlog/ratlog-spec/readme.md

 The closest to a common format on which a few libraries agree on is JSON.
 But JSON doesn't know about logging.
 Each developer has to come up with their own JSON format.
 And JSON is not made for humans.
-You need additional tooling to query and read logs.
+You need additional tooling to query and read logs in a sane way.

-ratlog is a format independent of any specific logging library.